void-rs/void/README.md

 * we should minimize decisions to prevent fatigue
 * we should regularly reevaluate priorities
 * individual sensemaking is well served by reflection, journaling, outlining, mind-mapping, etc...
-* flexible cores can be bent to many uses
+* don't impose specific workflows, but support many possibilities

 ## Implementation